bsdpot/potluck/pixelfed/README.md

 ## Optional Parameters

 The PVTCERT parameter will configure a self-signed certificate for use with `nginx`.
 Enable this if you have SSL certificates configured via a frontend such as `haproxy` which is reverse-proxying to this image.
 No `acme.sh` registration will take place.

+The REDISPORT parameter allows for setting a custom redis port.

+The REDISPASS parameter is for authentication to a redis instance, if required.

 The REMOTELOG parameter is the IP address of a destination ```syslog-ng``` server, such as with the ```loki``` flavour, or ```beast-of-argh``` flavour.